Skip to main content

 a.
 A Classified Employee may transfer from their current position to a vacant position in the same classification as long as the employee has demonstrated satisfactory performance in their current position or has a current performance evaluation rating of “Achieves Performance Standards” or better.

 b.
 A Classified Employee may transfer to a vacant position in a different classification, but in the same pay grade, provided the employee has Permanent Status, meets the minimum qualifications for the position, and has a current performance evaluation rating of “Achieves Performance Standards” or better.
+The employee transferring to a different classification may be required to pass an examination for the classification to which transfer is desired at the discretion of the President, or designee.

 6.2 Professional Employees

 a.
-In consultation with Human Resources, a Professional Employee may transfer into a vacant position within their own department as long as the position is in the same pay grade, the employee was previously hired through the University’s open and competitive recruitment and hiring process, the employee meets the minimum qualifications for the position, and the employee has demonstrated satisfactory performance in their current position or has a current performance evaluation rating of “Achieves Performance Standards” or better.
+In consultation with Human Resources and Workforce Strategy, a Professional Employee may transfer into a vacant position within their own department as long as the position is in the same pay grade, the employee was previously hired through the University’s open and competitive recruitment and hiring process, the employee meets the minimum qualifications for the position, and the employee has demonstrated satisfactory performance in their current position or has a current performance evaluation rating of “Achieves Performance Standards” or better.
 The transferring supervisor and receiving supervisor should coordinate a start date to ensure continuity of business operations.

 b.
 A Professional Employee seeking a transfer outside their department must apply for the position through the appropriate posting, unless an exception is granted to the open and competitive hiring process (see University Policy 7630 – Recruitment and Hiring).

-7. Demotions
+7. Demotions (Non-disciplinary/Voluntary)

 7.1 Classified Employees